ChunMinChang/blog/_posts/2017-12-19-estimation-of-mp3-duration.md

 To calculate the duration of one *MP3* file, we need to know how it is encoded first.
-The estimation for the durtation is different based on how they are encoded.
+The estimation of durtation is different based on how they are encoded.

 ## CBR(Constant Bitrate) vs VBR(Variable Bitrate) Encoding